relution-io/relution-setup/README.md

 Relution has been verified to work with:

 - MariaDB 10.3 or newer
-- Microsoft SQL Server 2008 or newer
 - MySQL 8.0 or newer
-- Oracle Database 11g
+- PostgreSQL 12 or newer